Anal sex may be an acquired taste, but if done right, it can be a potentially amazing addition to anyone's sex life.

 If you're a healthy chap, eating a high fiber diet along with some planning could be all you need to keep your backdoor as tidy as possible.

-While it might seem counterintuitive, you're actually your cleanest after a bowel movement ( That's a poop, for the non-doctors in the audience ).
+While it might seem counterintuitive, you're actually your cleanest after a bowel movement.
 Especially when you're including the right amount of fibers in your diet.

 Therefore, knowing that it takes about 8 to 14 hours for food to go from your mouth to the toilet, paying attention to when you eat could help you to prepare for your big night.
 Something that can be especially useful for those who want to make anal sex a frequent thing.